powerhome/playbook/playbook-website/app/views/guides/design_guidelines/color_guidelines.md

 #### Data Colors

-These eight tokens are Playbook’s core set of data viz colors.
+These eight tokens are Playbook’s core set of data visualization colors.
 Designed to be used in sequence, these colors provide a go-to palette for representing data with clarity and consistency.

 | Data Colors                                                                                                | Name & Token                                      | Usage                       |
 | ---------------------------------------------------------------------------------------------------------- | ------------------------------------------------- | --------------------------- |